-But many of her prints were made in response to periods of travel at home and abroad, presenting images of Southern Spain, Egypt, Yemen, and Indonesia.
-These etchings include works featuring Islamic architecture, Hindu/Buddhist antiquities, figures, landscape and scenes of cultural interest.
+Many of Rosalind’s works in the past were made in response to periods of travel abroad – presenting images of Southern Spain, Egypt, Yemen, and Indonesia.
+These etchings include works featuring Islamic architecture, Hindu/Buddhist antiquities, landscape and scenes of cultural interest.

 Publications and citations